-\glspl{xla} can be categorized based on their structural configurations, ranging from large co-located arrays, composed of an extremely high number of densely spaced antennas, to fully distributed \glspl{xla}, spreading its constituting antennas to cover extremely wide areas~\cite{lu_tutorial_2024}.
-The latter is typically encountered in cell-free \gls{mimo} systems.
-On the one hand, co-located \glspl{xla} commonly aim to meet the seminal half-wavelength antenna spacing to avoid grating lobes, a phenomenon which is well-understood in the \gls{ff} regime as the undesired illuminations of multiple angles with similar power~\cite{lu_how_2021}.
-On the other hand, populating always wider arrays with half-wavelength spaced antennas leads to important challenges in terms of computational complexity and physical constraints.
-These limitations motivated many recent studies to focus on alternative structures (including sparse, modular, and distributed arrays) that relax this spacing requirement while maintaining the large array aperture~\cite{rodrigues_low_2020, zhou_sparse_2025, kosasih_spatial_2025}.
+\glspl{xla} can be categorized based on their structural configurations, ranging from large co-located arrays (composed of numerous densely spaced antennas) to fully distributed \glspl{xla} that spread their constituent antennas over wide areas~\cite{lu_tutorial_2024}.
+The latter is typically encountered in cell-free \gls{mimo} systems. \rev{On the one hand, co-located \glspl{xla} commonly aim to meet the seminal half-wavelength antenna spacing criterion in order to avoid grating lobes.
+In the \gls{ff} regime, this phenomenon is well understood as the undesired illumination of multiple angles with similar power levels~\cite{lu_how_2021}.} On the other hand, extending array dimensions while maintaining half-wavelength spacing introduces significant challenges in terms of computational complexity and physical constraints.
+These limitations have motivated recent studies to investigate alternative structures (including sparse, modular, and distributed arrays) that relax this spacing requirement while maintaining a large array aperture~\cite{rodrigues_low_2020, zhou_sparse_2025, kosasih_spatial_dof_2025}.
 Such designs require dealing with effects analogous to the grating lobes, but exhibiting significantly more intricate structure than their \gls{ff} counterparts.
-Their study constitutes the scope of this paper.
+The analysis of these effects constitutes the scope of this paper.